Tatsuya-Naka/Tatsuya-Naka/README.md

 ## About me
 ### Hi!
 I'm Tatsuya, studying Computer Science at the University of Sydney
-・I'm learning Docker, Kubernetes, Azure, and Flask
+・I’m currently learning Docker, Kubernetes, Azure, and Flask.

-・I researched in the biomedical & medical engineering to develop a software for rehabilitation training of Electric gloves that enables finger movement synchronized with the user's motor intention, using C/C++, windows API, Arduino, and M5 Series.
-I also created a GUI (Graphical User interface) for medical staff.
-(I cannot provide this because this is a collaborative research with the University of California, Irvine.
+・I conducted research in biomedical and medical engineering, focusing on developing software for rehabilitation training with electric gloves.
+This system enables finger movement synchronized with the user's motor intentions, using C/C++, Windows API, Arduino, and M5 Series.
+Additionally, I created a graphical user interface (GUI) for medical staff.
+(Please note that I cannot provide this work as it was part of a collaborative research project with the University of California, Irvine.)

 ## Portfolio
 [Portfolio](https://tatsuya-naka.github.io/profile/)